 Market your value statement using the same strategies you do when marketing your products.
 Create a slogan.
 Plan how the message will be offered to everyone, repeatedly, using positive words and tone.
 Present and publish your rationale for this important value, drawing on those reasons expressed by employees.
 Cite references from relevant research reports.
 Every message should touch on one or more of the key reasons people have expressed for acting green.
 Constantly look for opportunities to communicate the message.

 Lead by example.
 The leadership team can find ways to change daily behaviours, complete a project that delivers an initial impact, measure results before and after, create a budget line and allow time for people to take action.
-Changing daily behaviour such as starting to use refillable drinking cups demonstrate that small changes by many people make a big difference.
+Changing daily behaviour demonstrates that small changes by many people make a big difference.
 Taking the initiative to get something done illustrates the kind of actions a group of people can implement.
 It also shows that the leaders are serious about what they say and are not sitting on their hands.
 Measuring the impact offers tangible evidence of positive results.
 Creating a budget and allocating resources proves the organization’s commitment.

 Celebrating and Rewarding

 Celebrate every success.
 Speak softly of your own and loudly of everyone else’s.
-Celebration can be as effortless as a handshake and a “Thank you.” from the boss and CEO.
+Celebration can be as effortless as a handshake and a “thank you.” from the leader.
 On occasion, it should include public acknowledgement.
-A range of rewards can be offered from a small symbol like a ‘Green Ribbon’ that people can display, to a special prize for outstanding effort or results.
+A range of rewards can be offered from a small symbol like a ‘green ribbon’ that people can display, to a special prize for outstanding effort or results.

 Reward people who point out shortcomings, especially those of the leadership team.
 If you, as a leader can publicly declare, “You’re right!
 I wasn’t doing my best for the environment” without defensiveness, you set the standard for every manger, every employee.
 It demonstrates that no one is perfect and that you value finding ways to improve.
 Create a climate where both accepting and giving constructive criticism is rewarded.